 Yes, but carefully.
 Minor architecture updates (like refreshing visuals) can happen without strategy changes.
 However, significant strategy shifts always require architecture updates to maintain alignment.
 Regular reviews ensure both evolve together as your business grows.

-Take our assessment to understand whether you need brand strategy, brand architecture, or both - and get a customized roadmap for your business.
+Understand whether you need brand strategy, brand architecture, or both - and get a customized roadmap for your business.

-Assess Your Brand FoundationFree assessment • Personalized recommendations • Clear next steps
+Explore the SystemSee our approach • Personalized recommendations • Clear next steps